Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Account Model in Ethereum

-The global state tree follows the format of the Merkle-Patricia tree \cite{wood2014ethereum}; therefore, modifying the state of the leaf node results in a totally different root value of the tree.
-The root of the global state tree is recorded in the block header as a snapshot of the blockchain when the miner generates the block.
-As shown in Fig.\ref{state_process}, upon receiving a new block, each blockchain node sequentially executes the transactions in the block using the Ethereum Virtual Machine (EVM) and modify the global state accordingly.
-After executing all the transactions, the blockchain node compares the root of the new global state tree with the root in the block header.
-If the two roots matches, the block is accepted and inserted into the local blockchain of the node; otherwise, the node discards the block.
+The global state tree follows the format of the Merkle-Patricia tree \cite{wood2014ethereum}; therefore, modifying the state of the leaf node results in a different root value of the tree.
+The root of the global state tree is recorded in the blockheader as a snapshot of the blockchain when the miner generates the block.
+As shown in Fig.\ref{state_process}, upon receiving a new block, each blockchain node sequentially executes the transactions in the block using the Ethereum Virtual Machine (EVM) and modifies the global state accordingly.
+After executing all the transactions, the blockchain node compares the root of the new global state tree with the root in the blockheader.
+If the two roots match, the block is accepted and inserted into the local blockchain of the node; otherwise, the node discards the block.